 El Chavo del ocho: Professor Girafales once gave Quico a cat as a birthday gift.
 When the cat vanished and Quico went looking for him, the only description he offered what that he had four paws.
 Don Ramon asked, in Sarcasm Mode, if he had two eyes.
 Comically Missing the Point, Quico confirmed it in excitement.

-In Person of Interest, Reese is known as "The Man in the Suit" because the official police description of him is "Tall, dark hair, nice suit."
+In Person of Interest, Reese is known as "The Man in the Suit" because the official police description of him is "Tall, dark hair, nice suit," a description that probably matches at least 10,000 people in New York City.
 The police actually have some photos of him taken when he was questioned in the pilot but at the time he was homeless, had a bushy beard and shabby clothes.
 The photos are not useful in identifying how he looks once he cleans up.

 Kelly: Most armed hold-up victims are so freaked out that all they see is the gun.
 But George has got these guys down to their "blue on white high-cut joggers."

 Mark: Funnily enough, Joss, that wasn't the point Kelly was making.